-- 36.25.106 TERM OF LEASE OR LICENSE (1) In general, a lease or license for agricultural or grazing lands shall be for a 5 five or 10 ten year period and shall expire February 28, 10 ten years or less from the beginning date of the lease or license. - (2) A cabinsite lease shall be for a period not to exceed 15 years and shall expire February 28, 15 years or less from the beginning date of the lease. - (a) In the event the lessee of a cabinsite needs a longer lease period for loan security purposes, the department may grant a cabinsite lease up to a maximum of 35 years. - (2) A lease for a use other than agricultural, grazing, cabinsite, or mineral production may be for up to 40 years.
-Leases for power sites or school sites may be for longer than 25 years. - (32) A land use license may be for a term not to exceed 40 ten years.
+36.25.106 TERM OF LEASE OR LICENSE (1) In general, a lease or license for agricultural or grazing lands shall be for a $\frac{5}{100}$ or $\frac{10}{10}$ ten year period and shall expire February 28, $\frac{10}{100}$ ten years or less from the beginning date of the lease or license.

+(2) A cabinsite lease shall be for a period not to exceed 15 years and shall expire February 28, 15 years or less from the beginning date of the lease.

+(a) In the event the lessee of a cabinsite needs a longer lease period for loan security purposes, the department may grant a cabinsite lease up to a maximum of 35 years.

+(2) A lease for a use other than agricultural, grazing, cabinsite, or mineral production may be for up to 40 years.
+Leases for power sites or school sites may be for longer than 25 years.

+$(\underline{32})$ A land use license may be for a term not to exceed $\underline{40}$ ten years.

-AUTH: 77-1-202; 77-1-209, MCA
+AUTH: 77-1-202; 77-1-209, MCA IMP: 77-6-109, MCA

-- 36.25.110 MINIMUM RENTAL RATES (1) As to agricultural lands, all All leases on agricultural lands shall be continued or made upon a crop share rental basis of not less than one-fourth of the annual crops to the state or the usual landlord's share prevailing in the district, whichever is greater.
+36.25.110 MINIMUM RENTAL RATES (1) As to agricultural lands, all All leases on agricultural lands shall be continued or made upon a crop share rental basis of not less than one-fourth of the annual crops to the state or the usual landlord's share prevailing in the district, whichever is greater.
 For purposes of this rule, a district means the county or counties where the leased lands are located.
 "The board may, however, approve special crop share rentals of less than one-fourth for high production cost crops such as but not limited to potatoes and sugar beets or for high production cost methods when these methods would result in more income to the state.
 The board may not delegate the authority to approve such special crop share rentals" as per 77-6-501, MCA.
-The board may approve special crop share rentals of less than one-fourth as per 77-6-501, MCA. - (2) The department may authorize a lease or license upon ether a basis other than cropshare, but in these.
+The board may approve special crop share rentals of less than one-fourth as per 77-6-501, MCA.

+(2) The department may authorize a lease or license upon other a basis other than cropshare, but in these.
 In those cases the rental shall at least equal the value of the usual landlord share prevailing in the district.
 This may only be accommodated Such accommodations may occur only once during the term of the lease unless changes in crops are contemplated.
-Such rental rate consideration may only be approved by the director upon proper written application by lessee or licensee. - (3) The rental rate for all grazing leases and licenses shall be on the basis of the animal-unit-month (AUM) carrying capacity of the land to be leased or licensed.
-The minimum rental rate per AUM is: - (a) grazing leases issued or renewed prior to July 1, 1993, until the first date of renewal after July 1, 1993, the minimum rental rate per A.U.M. is the weighted average price per pound of beef cattle on the farm in Montana as determined by the Montana agricultural statistics service of the US department of agriculture for the previous year multiplied by 6. - (ba) the weighted average price per pound of beef cattle on the farm in Montana as determined by the Montana Agricultural Statistics Service of the U.S.
+Such rental rate consideration may only be approved by the director upon proper written application by lessee or licensee.

+(3) The rental rate for all grazing leases and licenses shall be on the basis of the animal-unit-month (AUM) carrying capacity of the land to be leased or licensed.
+The minimum rental rate per AUM is:

+(a) grazing leases issued or renewed prior to July 1, 1993, until the first date of renewal after July 1, 1993, the minimum rental rate per A.U.M. is the weighted average price per pound of beef cattle on the farm in Montana as determined by the Montana agricultural statistics service of the US department of agriculture for the previous year multiplied by 6.